-Learn to protect the future of animals and their habitats on a course where the Lake District - one of the UK’s oldest national parks - is your outdoor classroom.
+Learn to protect the future of animals and their habitats on our BSc Animal Conservation Science, where the Lake District - one of the UK’s oldest national parks - is your outdoor classroom.

-Our course has been designed by experts, renowned for their research in animal conservation science and we are based in the heart of the Lake District so that you fully benefit from learning and living in this inspiring environment, you’ll be discovering many of the UK’s most iconic and endangered wildlife, diverse habitats, ecosystems and important conservation sites with hands-on research opportunities throughout your studies here.
+Our course has been designed by experts, renowned for their research in animal conservation science and we are based in the heart of the Lake District so that you fully benefit from learning and living in this inspiring environment.
+You will discover many of the UK’s most iconic and endangered wildlife species, diverse habitats, ecosystems and important conservation sites with hands-on research opportunities throughout your studies here.

 Why Choose University of Cumbria

-You’ll live, study and research surrounded by rare and endangered species - including ospreys, freshwater pearl mussels, red squirrels and Atlantic salmon - a diverse range of ecosystems and habitats, including Atlantic oak forests (Britain's own rainforest).
+Live, study and research surrounded by rare and endangered species - including ospreys, freshwater pearl mussels, red squirrels and Atlantic salmon – and a diverse range of ecosystems and habitats, including Atlantic oak forests (Britain's own rainforest).

-Plus, our strong links with animal and wildlife conservation organisations in the UK and abroad, provide you with excellent work placements, volunteering opportunities and job prospects.
+Our strong links with wildlife conservation organisations in the UK and abroad provide you with excellent work placements, volunteering opportunities and job prospects.

-- We’re the only UK university with a campus within a national park
+- We are the only UK university with a campus within a national park

-- Use cutting edge technology, including species monitoring using environmental DNA analysis and digital mapping technologies – key skills desired by employers
+- You will be trained in cutting edge technology, including species monitoring using environmental DNA and digital mapping technologies, key skills desired by employers

-- Taught by tutors involved in international research, which will inform your learning and provide opportunities to get involved
+- You will be taught by a team involved in international research, which will inform your learning and provide opportunities to get involved

-- Academic tutors have years of practical experience working in the field and they will bring their invaluable first-hand experience to their teaching
+- The teaching team have years of practical experience working in the field and they will bring their invaluable first-hand experience to their teaching

-- Flexible modules to shape your course towards your intended career path
+- Flexible modules enable you to shape our course towards your intended career path

-- Conduct your own research but you can also get involved in our scientific studies
+- Conduct your own research and also get involved in our scientific studies at the university